stcalica/nero-party/README.md

 ## 🚧 Known Limitations

-- YouTube player requires manual interaction on some mobile browsers
+- **Mobile Autoplay Restriction**: Most mobile browsers (iOS Safari, Chrome Mobile) block autoplay until user interacts with the page.
+This is a browser security policy, not an app limitation. **Workaround**: Users can tap anywhere on the screen during the first song to enable autoplay for the rest of the party.
+This is a one-time interaction per session.
-- Video duration not fetched (would require additional API call)
+- **Video Duration**: Not fetched from YouTube API (would cost additional quota units per song).
+Songs use estimated durations from search results.
-- No persistent user accounts
+- **No Persistent Accounts**: Parties are session-based.
+No user registration or login system.
-- Party data deleted on server restart
+- **Party Ephemeral**: Party data is deleted when the backend server restarts (in-memory + SQLite database).

 ## 📝 License